ACCOUNTING AND REGULATORY TECHNICAL UPDATE

 PHYSICIAN PRACTICE MANAGEMENT COMMITTEE

 The Committee focuses on the trends concerning both operational and financial issues affecting the delivery of ambulatory care and physician services.
 With the ever-increasing demands on physicians and physician practices to provide and manage care, this Committee seeks new ideas and approaches to both financial management and care delivery in physician practices.
-It coordinates an annual educational session, recruits authors for at 2-3 papers and prepares reviews of significant regulatory or policy issues that arise during the year, all of which are communicated to the general membership through the educational meeting or articles in the HFMA Advisor.
+It coordinates an annual educational session, recruits authors for at 2-3 papers and prepares reviews of significant regulatory or policy issues that arise during the year, all of which are communicated to the general membership through the educational meeting or blogs.
 The Committee meets monthly (in person or conference call) during the Chapter year to plan the annual educational session, discuss current issues, which may include facilitated discussions or speakers.
 The Committee’s activities are developed to address the interests of financial managers, healthcare administrators and clinicians.
 The Committee will also prepare a “teaser” blog post for the educational program, a synopsis blog post following the program, and will recruit writers to prepare 2-3 additional blog posts for the Chapter’s blog.